vime-js/vime/CONTRIBUTING.md

 how to do so), and set it's value inside `src/globals/theme.css`.
 If the component has a light theme, set the variable values inside the `vime-player[theme="light"]` block as well.

 UI components can be structurally, visually, unit or E2E tested.
-All test files are located either in the `tests` directory next to the component, or in the `cypress` directory for E2E testing.
+All UI test files are located either in the `tests` directory next to the component or in `cypress/tests/ui`.

 - Structural tests inform us on whether what's rendered in the DOM is correct.
 We can use Jest snapshots to get the structure of the component's DOM tree and validate it.
 - Visual tests are a manual test in which we validate the correctness of the component by seeing, and interacting with it directly in the browser.
-You can create a `index.html` file in the `tests` directory and setup your component.
-Visit it by serving the development environment `npm run serve`, and navigating to the file through the explorer.
+You can create a `index.html` file in the `tests` directory of the component, and visit it by serving the development environment `npm run serve`, and navigating to the file through the explorer.
+If it's part of the default UI then see `tests/ui.html` in the root of the `core` package.
 - Unit tests enable us to test specific state changes and their outcomes, such as the changing of a component property.
-Create the `component.spec.ts` file in the `tests` directory and refer to existing component tests to guide you here.
+Create the `component.spec.ts` file in the `tests` directory of the components, and refer to existing tests to guide you here.
 For some additional context, review the [Stencil unit testing guide](https://stenciljs.com/docs/unit-testing).
 - E2E tests allow us to behave as the end user, and see if components interact with each other correctly in a real world scenario.
 These are performed with Cypress.
-Refer to existing tests in the `cypress` directory to guide you.
+Refer to existing tests in the `cypress/tests/ui` directory to guide you.

 When you've finished writing up the component and testing it, run the `npm run build` command to build/update the `readme.md` file for it.
 Write a small description about the component and add an